Cebu

 • New Year's Eve: The Maribago Blue Water NYE gala at ~$90/person is outstanding value — prime rib buffet, drinks, champagne toast, live band.

 • City tour: Don't skip the Cebu City tour.
 Temple of Leah and Tops alone are worth the half day.
-I regret waiting 20 years to do it properly.
+We regret waiting 20 years to do it properly.

 • Connections: Cebu is the best hub in the Philippines.
 OceanJet ferries run to Bohol, Siquijor, and Dumaguete regularly.
 Book at least a day ahead in peak season.